Truck Accident Questions & Answers

 Q: Does my lawyer have enough experience?

 When you’re looking for an attorney to represent you in your tractor trailer accident case, you want someone who is well-versed in the field.
-Trucking accidents can be much different than a car or a regular slip and fall accident — instead of dealing with an individual, you may have to face down a company.
+Trucking accidents can be much different than a car or a regular accident — instead of dealing with an individual, you may have to face down a company.
 When choosing a tractor trailer accident lawyer, you want to see if their track record holds a history of success in these type of accidents.
 At Munley Law, we have been battling truck companies for our clients for over 50 years to get them the compensation they deserve.
 The verdicts and settlements we have received for our clients have reached up to $8 million.
 The numbers don’t lie — Munley Law is ready to fight for what you deserve in the courtroom.

 Q: Can I afford a lawyer?